jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

   ..
 IMPORTANT:: I can use any name for the test file but it must start with ``test_`` or unittest_ will NOT run the tests in the file

 * This is the ``RED`` part of the `Test Driven Development`_ cycle.
-The message in the terminal_ is about the failure, I like to read these from the bottom up, here is an explanation of each line
+The message in the terminal_ is about the failure, I like to read these from the bottom up, here is an explanation of each line, starting from the last line on the screen

   * ``FAILED (failures=1)`` the number of failures
   * ``Ran 1 test in A.XYZs`` the number of tests it ran and how long they took